espressif/vscode-esp-idf-extension/docs_espressif/en/installation.rst

 .. image:: ../../media/tutorials/setup/select-mode.png

-Choose **Express** and select the download server:
+2. Choose **Express** and select the download server:

 - **Espressif**: Faster speed in China using Espressif Download servers links.
 - **Github**: Using github releases links.

-Pick an ESP-IDF version to download or use the ``find ESP-IDF in your system`` option to search for existing ESP-IDF directory.
+3. Pick an ESP-IDF version to download or use the ``Find ESP-IDF in your system`` option to search for existing ESP-IDF directory.

 .. image:: ../../media/tutorials/setup/select-esp-idf.png

-Choose the location for ESP-IDF Tools ( ``IDF_TOOLS_PATH``) which is ``$HOME\.espressif`` on MacOS/Linux and ``%USERPROFILE%\.espressif`` on Windows by default.
+- Choose the location for ESP-IDF Tools ( ``IDF_TOOLS_PATH``) which is ``%USERPROFILE%\.espressif`` on Windows and ``$HOME\.espressif`` on MacOS/Linux by default.

 .. note::
   * Make sure that ``IDF_TOOLS_PATH`` doesn't have any spaces to avoid any build issues.
 Also make sure that ``IDF_TOOLS_PATH`` is not the same directory as ``IDF_PATH``.

 .. note::
-  * For MacOS or Linux users, select the Python executable to use to create ESP-IDF python virtual environment.
+  * For MacOS/Linux users, select the Python executable to use to create ESP-IDF python virtual environment.

-Click ``Install`` to begin download and install of ESP-IDF and ESP-IDF tools.
+4. Click ``Install`` to begin download and install of ESP-IDF and ESP-IDF Tools.

-A page will appear with the setup progress status showing
+5. A page will appear with the setup progress status showing:

-- ESP-IDF download progress,
+- ESP-IDF download progress
 - ESP-IDF Tools download and install progress
 - Creation of a python virtual environment and ESP-IDF python requirements.

 .. image:: ../../media/tutorials/setup/install-status.png

-If everything is installed correctly, the user will see a message that all settings have been configured.
+6. If everything is installed correctly, the user will see a message that all settings have been configured.

 .. image:: ../../media/tutorials/setup/install-complete.png

-Next step is to :ref:`Start a ESP-IDF Project <start a esp-idf project>`.
+7. Next step is to :ref:`Start a ESP-IDF Project <start a esp-idf project>`.

 .. warning::
   Check the :ref:`Troubleshooting <troubleshooting>` section if you have any issues during installation.